minad/consult/README.md

 Consult has special support to narrow to candidate subsets.
 When you use the `consult-buffer` command, you can press `b SPC` and the list of candidates will be restricted such that only buffers are shown.
 If you press `DEL` afterwards, the full candidate list will be shown again.
-Furthermore the narrowing/widening key is available which can be pressed to achieve the same effect.
-The narrowing/widening key is bound to `C-+` by default.
+Furthermore a narrowing/widening key can be configured which can be pressed to achieve the same effect.
+The narrowing and widening keys can be set using the variables `consult-narrow-key` and `consult-widen-key` respectively.

 ## Package configuration